jmromer/tictactoe/README.md

   ✔ game › Game.winner detects horizontal wins
   ✔ game › Game.winner detects main diagonal win
   ✔ game › Game.winner detects secondary diagonal win
-  ✔ game › Game.winner returns DRAW if a draw
+  ✔ game › Game.winner sets DRAW if a draw
-  ✔ game › Game.winner returns INVALID if game is in inconsistent state ✔ game › Game.checkValid sets NULL winner if no win and board is empty ✔ game › Game.checkValid sets NULL winner if no win and counts are equal ✔ game › Game.checkValid sets INVALID if counts differ by more than 1 ✔ game › Game.checkValid sets INVALID if X has win and X and O have same count ✔ game › Game.checkValid sets INVALID if O has win and X does not have same count ✔ game › Game.checkValid sets INVALID if both X and O have wins
+  ✔ game › Game.winner sets INVALID if game is in inconsistent state ✔ game › Game.winner sets NULL winner if no win and board is empty ✔ game › Game.winner sets NULL winner if no win and counts are equal ✔ game › Game.winner sets INVALID if counts differ by more than 1 ✔ game › Game.winner sets INVALID if X has win and X and O have same count ✔ game › Game.winner sets INVALID if O has win and X does not have same count ✔ game › Game.winner sets INVALID if both X and O have wins

   24 tests passed
 ```